JGalego/awesome-safety-critical-ai/README.md

 * [`explodinggradients/ragas`](https://github.com/explodinggradients/ragas): objective metrics, intelligent test generation, and data-driven insights for LLM apps
 * [`pytorchfi/pytorchfi`](https://github.com/pytorchfi/pytorchfi): a runtime fault injection tool for PyTorch 🔥

-### Under Assessment ⚗️
+### Bleeding Edge ⚗️

-> **Just a quick note** 📌 This section includes some of the promising, bleeding edge, open-source tools we're evaluating at Critical Software.
-We prioritize minimal, reliable, security-first, `prod`-ready, open-source tools/frameworks with support for local deployment.
-If you know better ones, feel free to reach out to one of the maintainers or open a PR.
+> **Just a quick note** 📌 This section includes some promising, open-source tools we're currently testing and evaluating at Critical Software.
+We prioritize minimal, reliable, security-first, `prod`-ready tools with support for local deployment. **If you know better ones, feel free to reach out to one of the maintainers or open a pull request.**

 * [`agno-agi/agno`](https://github.com/agno-agi/agno): a lightweight library for building multi-modal agents
 * [`Arize-ai/phoenix`](https://github.com/Arize-ai/phoenix): an open-source AI observability platform designed for experimentation, evaluation, and troubleshooting